STS-104: Crew

+Crew seat assignments

 Mission highlights

 The primary purpose of the flight was to deliver and install the Quest airlock.
 The Joint Airlock is a pressurized flight element consisting of two cylindrical chambers attached end-to-end by a connecting bulkhead and hatch.
 Once installed and activated, the ISS airlock became the primary path for International Space Station space walk entry and departure for U.S. spacesuits, which are known as Extravehicular Mobility Units, or EMUs.
 In addition, the Joint Airlock is designed to support the Russian Orlan spacesuit for EVA activity.

 The Joint Airlock is 20 ft (6.1 m) long, 13 ft (4.0 m) in diameter and weighs 6.5 short tons (5.9 metric tons).
 It is made from steel and aluminum, and manufactured at the Marshall Space Flight Center (MSFC) by the Space Station main contractor Boeing.
 The ISS-airlock has two main components: a crew airlock and an equipment airlock for storing EVA gear and EVA preflight preps.
 STS-104 also carries a spacelab pallet with four High Pressure Gas Assembly containers that were attached to the exterior of the airlock.

 Mission Specialists Michael Gernhardt and James Reilly conducted three space walks while Space Shuttle Atlantis was docked to the International Space Station.
 They spent a total of 16 hours and 30 minutes outside.
 During the first space walk, Gernhardt and Reilly assisted in the installation of the airlock.
 During the second and third excursions, they focused on the external outfitting of the Quest airlock with four High Pressure Gas Tanks, handrails and other vital equipment.
 The third spacewalk was conducted from Quest itself.

 STS-104 was the final Space Shuttle mission to have a five-member crew.
 All succeeding missions would have six or seven (except the final mission STS-135, which had 4).